needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 ## Lifecycle Management

 This package provides for management of **XR SDK** subsystem lifecycle without the need for boilerplate code.
-The **XRManager** class provides a component that can be added to a game object in the scene that will manage initialization, start, stop and de-initialization of a set of subsystems defined by an **XRLoader** instance.
-The **XRManager** instance can handle all of the lifecycle management, init/de-init only, subsystem start/stop only or can leave all of it up to the user.
+The **XRManagerSettings** class provides a scriptable object that can be used by the app for start, stop and de-initialization of a set of subsystems defined by an **XRLoader** instance.

 A provider must create a subclass of **XRLoader** to make a loader available for their particular runtime scheme.